Meet our Trustees: Zair Berry

 There is always something new to learn.
 I never imagined coming from a finance background that I would gain any knowledge in animal behaviour, veterinary matters, managing the media or lobbying politicians on animal matters.
 I have met colleagues with such diverse backgrounds as university vice chancellor, president of the RCVS, a Christian bishop; all of which I have helped recruit onto the Board of Blue Cross.

 Do you have any of your own pets?

 Sadly not.
-My former lifestyle travelling extensively round Europe, the US and Asia would have meant asking others to look after my pooch, so not fair on my friend or the pooch.
+My former lifestyle travelling extensively round Europe, the US and Asia would have meant asking others to look after my pooch, so it wouldn't be fair on my friends or the pooch.
 One day when I settle permanently I hope to adopt from Blue Cross.